szabgab/perlmaven.com/sites/en/pages/minimal-requirement-to-build-a-sane-cpan-package.md

   MANIFEST
 ```

-The <b>MANIFEST</b> file contains a list of files that need to be packaged.
+The **MANIFEST** file contains a list of files that need to be packaged.
 In our case this
 should be the content:

 ```